Student Code of Conduct

 The principle of freedom with responsibility is central to Cornell University.
 Freedoms to teach and to learn, to express oneself and to be heard, and to assemble and to protest peacefully and lawfully are essential to academic freedom and the continuing function of the university as an educational institution.
 Responsible enjoyment and exercise of these rights mean respect for the rights of all.
 Infringement upon the rights of others or interference with the peaceful and lawful use and enjoyment of university premises, facilities, and programs violates this principle.
 The Campus Code of Conduct is the university community’s code, and hence is the responsibility of all community members.
 All members have a duty to cooperate with university officials in this Code’s operation and enforcement.

-The Judicial Administrator (JA) is responsible for the Office of the Judicial Administrator (OJA), which is the office that “receives, investigates, and pursues accusations of violations of the Campus Code of Conduct, or of any other regulation as the University Assembly or Board of Trustees may direct” (Title II.
+The Office of Student Conduct and Community Standards “receives, investigates, and pursues accusations of violations of the Campus Code of Conduct, or of any other regulation as the University Assembly or Board of Trustees may direct” (Title II.
 Art.
 II.
 Sec.
 A, pg.
 11, 2018).

 The Office of the Judicial Administrator provides oversight/information about: